drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

         </tr>
         <tr>
           <td>Github</td>
-          <td>used for version control and collaborative development.
+          <td>Used for version control and collaborative development.
 Developers involved will use it to store codebase, track changes to code and collaborate with other developers on the project.
 It will be used for code review and issue tracking to resolve bugs and other issue in the system</td>
         </tr>
       </tbody>
     </table>